RedPointGlobal/terraform-azurerm-rgoh/README.md

 In addition, the modules deploy Azure resources that make up a standard production cloud environment for a Redpoint rgOne Client, with the hub virtual network acting as the central point of connectivity.
 ![Blank diagram (1)](https://user-images.githubusercontent.com/42842390/200983171-0d3c512d-3c1a-4994-a063-a353d08bcdc5.png)

+The architecture consists of the following aspects:

+### RGOH Hub
+The hub is the central point of connectivity to all RGOH spokes.
+It hosts services consumed by workloads hosted in the spoke virtual networks.

+### RGOH Spoke
+The Spoke is an isolated environment for a Redpoint rgOne hosted customer whose workloads are in their own virtual networks, managed separately from other spokes.

 ### Assumptions
 - The modules assume the spoke and Hub Network VNETs are in different Azure subscriptions.